mozaik-association/mozaik/docs/5Petition_module.md

 Various informations can/must be completed on the petition form :

 - The standard information of the petition (name, responsible, description, dates...).
-- Tags/interets related to the petition.
+- Interets related to the petition.
 - The involvement categories related to the petition.

 !!! abstract "The goal of petitions management"